Why publish with Boydell & Brewer?

 Proposals for Medieval Studies (History, Music, Art History, Literature, Archaeology), Early Modern Literature and Landscape History should be sent to:

 Proposals for Studies in Renaissance Literature should be sent to:

 Proposals for Early Modern History, Modern History and Post-Medieval Music should be sent to:

-Proposals for Maritime History should be sent to:
+Proposals for Maritime History, Irish history and the Worlds of the East India Company series should be sent to: